 - a.
 De-escalation strategies

 - b.
 Warning signals for violence

 - c.
 Non-violent conflict resolution

 - d.
 Emergency response team training

 - e.
 Mediation

 - f.
-Mentoring
+Social skill development

 - g.
-Social skill development
+Character education

 - h.
-Character education

-- i.
 Playground Safety

-- 4. The District will provide annual training to staff in violence prevention and intervention, including but not limited to in-service programs, conference days and workshops.
+- 3. The District will provide annual training to staff in violence prevention and intervention, including but not limited to in-service programs, conference days and workshops.
 Targeted staff is trained in policies/procedures pertaining to anti-harassment/bullying/violence.
-Identified staff participates in CPR, AED and First Aid training.
+Identified staff participates in AED and First Aid training.
 School Safety Training and DASA instruction will occur by September 15th of each year.

-- 5. Schools will keep a record of all building drills and report this information annually to the District-wide Safety Team for review using the reporting form in the Safety shared drive.
+- 4. Schools will keep a record of all building drills and report this information annually to the District-wide Safety Team for review using the reporting form in the Safety shared drive.
+This information will be submitted to NYS by October 1st.